-Ken stated that staff was very caring and showed a lot of love toward he and Jean during her stay at Vibra.
-He stated that the ICU was state of the art and expressed, “even better than some of the traditional hospitals.”
-He went on to say that Vibra has the right values and knows what it takes to run a successful ICU, “hell of a fine institution,” he stated.
+Ken remembered that staff was very caring and showed a lot of love toward he and Jean during her stay.
+The ICU, he noted, was state of the art and, “even better than some of the traditional hospitals.”
+He went on to say that Vibra has the right values and knows what it takes to run a successful ICU.

-At Vibra, Jean was liberated from the ventilator on 6/18/2015 and eventually decannulated on 6/24/2015.
-Jean had significant critical myopathy which was slowly improving at her time of discharge to an aggressive physical and occupational therapy facility.
+At Vibra, Jean was liberated from the ventilator and decannulated in only three weeks.
+She had significant critical myopathy which was gradually improving at discharge.

-Ken and Jean continue to visit Vibra and thank the staff with their wonderful treats.
-Jean always walks in with a big smile on her face with plenty of hugs to the dedicated care providers of Vibra.
-She is hoping to return to her job as a bus driver for special needs children.
-Her husband, Ken, along with herself, decided after retirement they wanted to give back and working with disadvantaged children was a rewarding way to enjoy their retirement together.Posted By
+Ken and Jean continue to visit us at Vibra and thank the staff with wonderful treats.
+Jean always walks in with a big smile on her face and provides plenty of hugs to the staff.
+She hopes to return to her job as a bus driver for special needs children.
+Jean and Ken decided after retirement they wanted to give back to the community.
+Working with disadvantaged children was a rewarding way to enjoy their retirement together.Posted By